 But What Exactly Is Google Voice?

-Just a quick recap, Google Voice is the free, virtual phone service offered by google.
+Just a quick recap, Google Voice is the free, business phone service offered by Google.
 If you have a Google account, or Gmail address, you can simply sign up for a Google Voice number.
 New users will be asked to supply a forwarding number, so you will still need cell service.
 Google Voice will then give users the option to choose a free phone number, from just about any area code.
 From there, you can start making and receiving phone calls, or even text and SMS messages.

 Google Voice can do all of this from your web browser, and utilizes the Google Hangouts softphone so you can make as many, usually free, phone calls as you need.
 From the same web app you can text any number, and can even access voicemail recordings and voicemail transcripts.
 Some of the great features you get form more expensive Hosted PBX providers are included for free from Google.

 But Google Voice was designed for consumers, not necessarily business owners.
 The service isn’t the quickest and most reliable, but when its free how could you complain?